Nebraska Revised Statute 2-2635

 (6) Application for an initial pesticide dealer license shall be submitted to the department prior to commencing business as a pesticide dealer.
 Application for renewal of a pesticide dealer license shall be submitted to the department by January 1 of each year.
 All applications shall be accompanied by an annual license fee of twenty-five dollars.
 The fee may be increased by the director by rules and regulations adopted and promulgated pursuant to the act.
 The fee shall not exceed one hundred dollars per license.
 Application shall be on a form prescribed by the department and shall include the full name of the person applying for such license.
 If such applicant is a partnership, limited liability company, association, corporation, or organized group of persons, the full name of each member of the firm, partnership, or limited liability company or of the principal officers of the association or corporation shall be given on the application.
 Such application shall further state the address of each outlet to be licensed, the principal business address of the applicant, the name of the person domiciled in this state authorized to receive and accept service of summons of legal notices of all kinds for the applicant, and any other necessary information prescribed by the department.

-An applicant located outside this state shall file with the department a written designation of a resident agent for service of process in actions taken in the administration and enforcement of the act.
-In lieu of designating a resident agent, the applicant may designate the Secretary of State as the recipient of service of process for the applicant in this state.
+An applicant located outside this state shall file with the department either a written designation of a resident agent for service of process or a written consent to the jurisdiction of this state for actions taken in the administration and enforcement of the act.

 If an application for renewal of a pesticide dealer license is not filed before January 1 of the year for which the license is to be issued, an additional fee equal to twenty-five percent of the fee due and owing per month, not to exceed one hundred percent, shall be paid by the applicant before the license may be issued.
 The purpose of the additional fee is to cover the administrative costs associated with collecting fees.